 A. No. Pennsylvania's Vehicle Code (75 Pa.
 C.S. § 102) defines Motorized Pedalcycle ("moped") as a motor-driven cycle equipped with operable pedals, a motor rated no more than 1.5 brake horsepower, a cylinder capacity not exceeding 50 cubic centimeters, an automatic transmission, and a maximum design speed of no more than 25 miles per hour or an electric motor-driven cycle equipped with operable pedals and an automatic transmission powered by an electric battery or battery pack-powered electric motor with a maximum design speed of no more than 25 miles per hour.
-These vehicles are not considered pedalcycles or pedalcycles with electric assist and therefore not permitted on DCNR trails.
+Motorized pedalcycles ("mopeds") and motor scooters are not considered bikes or e-bikes and therefore not permitted on DCNR trails.
 See PennDOT's Fact Sheet: Mopeds, Motor-Driven Cycles and Motorcycles and PA Micromobility Fact Sheet for more information.